-- Ensure that interpreters are available at the time of the appointment. - Ensure that limited-English proficient (LEP) members are not subject to unreasonable delays in the delivery of services, including accessing providers after hours. - Provide interpreter services at no cost to members. - Extend the same participation opportunities in programs and activities to all members regardless of their language preferences. - Provide services to LEP members that are as effective as those provided to non-LEP members. - Record the language needs of each member, as well as the member's request or refusal of interpreter services, in their medical records.
+- Ensure that interpreters are available at the time of the appointment. - Ensure that members with limited-English proficiency (LEP) not subject to unreasonable delays in the delivery of services, including accessing providers after hours. - Provide interpreter services at no cost to members. - Extend the same participation opportunities in programs and activities to all members regardless of their language preferences. - Provide services to members with LEP that are as effective as those provided to members without LEP. - Record the language needs of each member, as well as the member's request or refusal of interpreter services, in their medical records.
 Providers are strongly encouraged to document the use of any interpreter in the member's record. - Provide translated member grievance forms to members upon request.